-Innovation in smart solutions will help us to accommodate low carbon technologies through RIIO-ED2.
+Innovation in smart solutions will help us to accommodate low carbon technologies through RIIO-ED1 and into RIIO-ED2.
+Our RIIO-ED1 business plan set out expectations for how smart interventions will reduce our investment plans by £128m across the period.

-Our innovation plans are regularly reviewed against new information from UK industry, worldwide research, learning from Network Innovation projects and outputs from the Open Networks project.
+Our innovation plans are regularly reviewed against new information from UK industry, worldwide research, learning from Network Innovation projects and outputs from the Open Networks Project.